 How to apply – single customer

 Applications can be made using our online application form.
 You'll need the following information to apply:

-- National Metering Identifier (NMI) which is found on your power bill
+- National Metering Identifier (NMI), which is found on your electricity bill

-- Requests from a third party on your behalf will require a completed Authority to Release Information to Third Parties Form (PDF 61.3 kb) signed by you.
+- Requests from a third party on your behalf will require a completed Authority to Release Information to Third Parties form (PDF 380.2 kb), signed by you.